aruiz-p/netwithalex/content/posts/enhanced-aar.md

 Latency: 150ms
 Jitter: 100ms
 ```
-The AAR policy received from the Controller indicate to use mpls as primary, private1 as backup and load-balance when SLA not met.
+The AAR policy from the Controller instructs:
+- Use mpls as primary path
+- If no color meets the SLA and private1 is available, use it.
+- If private1 is not available, load-balance among all remaining colors.

 I am matching traffic between 172.16.10.0/24 and 172.16.20.0/24.
 ```
 BR10#show sdwan policy from-vsmart